Rinzii/ccmath/tools/asmlab/README.md

 ## When is a perf change worth merging?

-All of these, not just a static model win:

-1. Path verified.
-The measured symbol is the CCMath kernel, not libm or a thin jmp.
-2. Static model improved on the arches you care about (llvm-mca is always run).
-3. Accuracy unchanged. gate passes for the function manifest.
-4. Benchmark improved on the relevant input profile.
+A better llvm-mca score is a hint to keep digging, not a merge signal by itself.
+Before you land a perf patch, check that verify actually hit the CCMath kernel (not libm or a thin jmp), the static model looks better on the arches you ship, gate still passes, and the bench profile you care about is faster.

-Static analysis alone means worth testing, not accepted. llvm-mca and friends are estimates.
-Disagreement between tools is normal.
+llvm-mca and the other static tools are rough estimates.
+Mixed results between them are normal.

 ## Constexpr vs runtime

-Separate checks. constexpr_check.py compiles static_assert cases from the registry.
-Runtime emit uses the harness templates with volatile guards so arguments are not folded away.
+Treat constexpr and runtime as two different checks. constexpr_check.py compiles static_assert cases from the registry.
+Runtime emit uses harness templates with volatile guards so arguments are not folded away.

-Do not infer runtime codegen from a constexpr probe or the other way around.

-Harness modes in registry/functions.json:
+A constexpr probe does not tell you what the runtime slice looks like, and the reverse is true as well.

+registry/functions.json defines these harness modes:

 | Mode | Typical target |
 | --- | --- |